ajsmit/R_courses/content/quantecol/chapters/03-deep_dive.md

 ## Start calculating

-Calculate beta-diversity using the Sørensen index of dissimilarity.
+Calculate β-diversity using the Sørensen index of dissimilarity.
 This is used throughout; binary Bray-Curtis is equivalent to Sørensen in **vegan**.

 ```r